 Accounting is the language of business and has many benefits regardless of career choice.
 This course provides a study of the accounting cycle for sole-proprietorships, partnerships and corporations that includes accurate record keeping, preparation of financial statements and theory of accounts and accounting.
 Through accounting simulations, students will apply their knowledge of accounting to real-world situations and have the ability to learn about financial independence, discover how to effectively manage money, make sound investments and analyze and interpret financial statements for their career and personal life.
+Advanced Standing (AS) courses meet 80% or more of Northwood Technical College competencies.

-CERTIFIED MICROSOFT OFFICE AND DESKTOP PUBLISHING
+CERTIFIED MICROSOFT OFFICE SUITES